Consensys/doc.goquorum/docs/HowTo/Configure/Permissioning/BasicPermissions.md

 !!! note

-    You can use DNS names instead of IP addresses to specify nodes in `permissioned-nodes.json` and `static-nodes.json`.
+    When to specifying enodes in `permissioned-nodes.json`, you can use either DNS names or IP addresses.
     Only bootnodes need to be specified with IP addresses.

 !!! warning